MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/create-and-use-a-template-to-add-users.md

 # Create and use a template to add users

 You can create and use a template to save time and standardize settings when you are adding multiple users.
-Templates are particularly useful if you have users who share many common properties, like those who have the same role and work at the same location.
+Templates are particularly useful if you have users who share many common properties, like those who have the same role and work at the same location and those who require the same software.
 For example, you might have a team of support engineers who work in the same office.

 ## Create a template

-Templates are easy to create&mdash;you can select **Users** > **Active users** > **Templates**, and then select **Create template** from the drop-down list, or you can add a new user and when you are finished, you will have the option of saving the entry as a template.
+Templates are easy to create&mdash;you can select **Users** > **Active users** > **Templates**, and then select **Add template** from the drop-down list, or you can add a new user and when you are finished, you will have the option of saving the entry as a template.

 When you create a template after adding a user, the values you choose for the following settings are saved in the template: